 Daily buses run from Reykjavik during the summer months with increased frequency in later summer months.
 One can also choose to rent a car though be advised that 4WD cars are the best option for the rough mostly impassable routes.
 The route winds through some of the breathtaking dramatic landscapes which are ever changing from dry to snow covered and lush green which is a reminiscence of our road trip to Ladakh in India.

 There are huts on campsites which need advance booking in high season or one can also choose to camp along the trails.
 Icelandic horse riding is also an option to visit places which are difficult to reach by foot or by car.
+Read here for some best travel tips for Iceland.

-The fountain geyser Strokkur is a popular Iceland attraction located in the Haukadalur valley in the southwestern Iceland over an hours drive from the capital Reykjavik.
+The fountain geyser Strokkur is a popular Iceland attraction located in the Haukadalur valley in southwestern Iceland over an hours drive from the capital Reykjavik.
 The geyser is known to erupt every 4–10 minutes and to an impressive height of 15–20 m the highest being 40m.
 The Strokkur is said to have erupted for the first time in 1789 after an earthquake which is believed to set off this breathtaking phenomenon.
 The geothermal area is home to several small hot springs and the Great Geysir which is the most famous geyser in the world erupting as high as 60 meters until it stopped erupting in 1916.
 Curious?
 Watch the video of Strokkur here.

 About 10 min drive from Strokkur Geyser is the magnificent waterfall Gullfoss which literally means ‘Golden Waterfall’.
 It is a located in Haukadalur Valley south of Iceland about 110 km from Reykjavik.
 The two-tiered waterfall originating in River Hvita and plummeting into a 2.5 km long canyon is a spectacular sight to behold.
 The walking trail along the gorge takes the visitors from the parking to the vantage points to experience the awe-inspiring falls from close.